aws-samples/aws-security-odyssey/SID402Workshop/1_MonitoringSecEvents/README.md

 Ireland (eu-west-1) | [![Launch Module in eu-west-1](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/cloudformation-launch-stack-button.png)](https://console.aws.amazon.com/cloudformation/home?region=eu-west-1#/stacks/new?stackName=SID402-AutomatingSecurityEvents&templateURL=https://s3-us-west-2.amazonaws.com/sid402-artifacts/templates/AutomatingSecurityEvents.json)
 London (eu-west-2) | [![Launch Module in eu-west-2](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/cloudformation-launch-stack-button.png)](https://console.aws.amazon.com/cloudformation/home?region=eu-west-2#/stacks/new?stackName=SID402-AutomatingSecurityEvents&templateURL=https://s3-us-west-2.amazonaws.com/sid402-artifacts/templates/AutomatingSecurityEvents.json)

-5. On the Select Template screen, click **Next**.
+1. On the Select Template screen, click **Next**.
-6. On the Specify Details page, provide the key pair that you plan to use and your public IP range from which you will initiate SSH connections.
+2. On the Specify Details page, provide the key pair that you plan to use and your public IP range from which you will initiate SSH connections.
-7. Click Next.
+3. Click Next.
-8. On the Options page, you can create tags or configure other advanced options.
+4. On the Options page, you can create tags or configure other advanced options.
 These are not required for this lab.
-9. Click Next.
+5. Click **Next**.
-10. On the Review page, verify that the template, key pair, SSH CIDR range, and other options, if any, are correct.
+6. On the Review page, verify that the template, key pair, SSH CIDR range, and other options, if any, are correct.
-11. Click Create.
+7. Click Create.
 The stack will be created in a few minutes.
-12. If not already selected, select your stack by clicking on the check box to the left of your stack.
+8. If not already selected, select your stack by clicking on the check box to the left of your stack.
-13. Click on the Events tab and refresh periodically to monitor the creation of your stack.
+9. Click on the Events tab and refresh periodically to monitor the creation of your stack.

 <details>
 <summary><strong>CREATE A TRAIL WITH THE CLOUDTRAIL CONSOLE (expand for details)